Who the hell are you? What is this thing? What is your food philosophy?

 Where else can I find you on the web?

 My Facebook page is here, and you can also find me on Google+.
 I post regularly, including links to interesting articles, notices of upcoming Central Texas events, and daily photographs of yummy food, including restaurant fare and recipes in progress.

 My Twitter account is similar, but also includes timely retweets and pithy clichés.

 If you want to see my photography, which in addition to food also includes graffiti, minimalist urban decay, cats, pictures of my foot in various international settings, and other edifying visual material, check out my Flickrstream.
 The food photos have their own collection, here.
 I love Flickr and update practically hourly.
 Again, if you’re interested in using any of these photos, just contact me.

 Where are the very best places to eat in Austin?

 Since I am a working class hero, I am not really positioned to recommend the very best places, since I’ve never set foot in most of them.
 I also generally tend to think that most restaurants with two-hour waits, dress codes, and/or menus that will set you back more than about $40 per person are probably overrated and filled with douchelords.
 Some of the very best food is found at mom-and-pop joints, trailers, bars, and taco trucks.
 Having said that, I do have some favorites, and some of them are categorized on the blog under the tag Reviews, with more being added every month.

-Since I also care about you and your quest for tasty, tasty food, I should also recommend the Austin Food Blogger Alliance 2012 City Guide, a fantastic collective resource created by my fellow Austin bloggers (I did the Middle Eastern section!).
+Since I also care about you and your quest for tasty, tasty food, I should also recommend the Austin Food Blogger Alliance 2015 City Guide, a fantastic collective resource created by my fellow Austin bloggers (I did the coffee guide!
+In 2012, I contributed the Middle Eastern section.).
 And don’t miss the results of our latest bloggers’ poll.

 What’s your favorite food?